How A Health Practitioner Helped Me Get Good A Night's Sleep

-There is one thing that I’ve never quite managed to get on top of and it is also something that I’ve only just come to realise has always limited how far I can go in my health and fitness.
+There is one thing that I’ve never quite managed to get on top of and it is also something that I’ve only just come to realize has always limited how far I can go in my health and fitness.
 This thing was getting a good night’s sleep.
 I feel like sleep was something I used to do well, perhaps when I was a child, but somewhere along the way bad habits set in and I forgot how to do something that should be as simple as breathing.

 I consider myself a healthy person and take care of my nutrition and fitness but in that key area that rejuvenates the body like nothing else, sleep, I drop the ball.
 Being aware of sleep being connected with brain health, stress reduction, and even lowered risk of cancer and heart disease, I felt like it was time to get on top of that niggling problem preventing me from getting to a much higher level of wellness.

-I decided it was time to get some outsider help.
+I decided it was time to get some outside help.
 Consulting with an online Health Coach seemed like the most efficient and practical way to begin and so I got in touch with one of Food Matters’ qualified online coaches.

-Approaching A Health Coach
+Approaching A Health Practitioner